Char Dham Yatra 2026: Dates, Timings, And Complete Guide

 1. Yamunotri Dham Yatra

 Yamunotri, the seat of Goddess Yamuna, is the source of the Yamuna River.
-The actual source and glacier is located at an altitude of 4421 meters above the sea level, about 1 km further up.
+The actual source and glacier are located at an altitude of 4421 meters above sea level, about 1 km further up.
 But it is not easily accessible.
 For the same reason, the shrine has been located at the Yamunotri Temple at the foot of the hill.
 Pilgrims offer prayers at the temple itself.

 Legend: According to a popular legend, sage Asit Muni – who had his hermitage here – bathed daily in both Ganga and Yamuna.
-When, due to his old age, he could no longer go to Gangotri, a stream of River Ganga appeared opposite Yamunotri for him to bathe.
+When, due to his old age, he could no longer go to Gangotri, a stream of the River Ganga appeared opposite Yamunotri for him to bathe.

-Aarti time: 6:30 pm – 7:30 pm
+Aarti time: 6:3o am to 7:30 am, 6:30 pm – 7:30 pm

 Seat of: Goddess Yamuna